-- 3. See Figure 3-12 for location of the central lift point (A) and forklift pockets (B). - 4.
-Attach any slings, chains or hooks directly to the central lift point.
+- See Figure 3-18 for location of the central lift point (A). - 4.
+Attach any slings, chains, or hooks directly to the central lift point.

-Figure 3-12.
+Figure 3-18.
 Lifting Points

-Tying Down the Unit
+Tying the Unit Down

 When securing the unit for transportation, verify the equipment being used to fasten the unit is in good condition and has sufficient strength to hold the unit in place during transport.